ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_concepts.md

 ### Endpoints {#endpoints}

-\b Endpoints can be described as data sources or sinks and exists in USB Devices only.
+**Endpoints** can be described as data sources or sinks and exists in USB Devices only.
 The data stored at an endpoint may either be received from or waiting for being sent to the USB Host.
 An endpoint can be configured to support four \ref transfers "transfer types" defined in the USB specification (\ref USB_Control_Transfers, \ref USB_Interrupt_Transfers, \ref USB_Isochronous_Transfers, and
 \ref USB_Bulk_Transfers).
 Within the limits of the hardware, endpoints can be configured using the USB Middleware (e.g. limit an endpoint to a certain transfer type).

-\n An endpoint acts as a kind of buffer.
+An endpoint acts as a kind of buffer.
 A USB Host's client may send data to Endpoint 1 for example.
 Coming from the USB Host, the data will be sent to the **OUT Endpoint 1**.
 The program on the microcontroller will then read the data as soon as it is ready to do so.
 Returning data has to be written to the **IN Endpoint 1**, as the program cannot access the USB bus freely (the USB bus being controlled by the USB Host).
 The data in IN Endpoint 1 stays there until the host sends an IN packet to Endpoint 1 requesting the data.

 These rules apply to all microcontroller devices:

-- A device can have up to \b 16 \b OUT and \b 16 \b IN endpoints.
+- A device can have up to **16 OUT** and **16 IN** endpoints.
-- Each endpoint can have only \b one \b transfer \b direction.
+- Each endpoint can have only **one transfer direction**.
-- \b Endpoint \b 0 is used for control transfers only and can not be assigned to any other function.
+- **Endpoint 0** is used for control transfers only and can not be assigned to any other function.
 - **OUT** always refers to the direction pointing from the host to the device.
 - **IN** always refers to the direction pointing towards the host.